johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 - [Essene Gospel Of Peace: Book Two](https://www.essene.com/GospelOfPeace/peace2.html)

 We must pray to be guided to Truth, so we might be one with God with our words and actions.

+Other helpful verses:

+- Hebrews 8:13
+- Luke 22:20

 ### Religion + Tech